staller-lab/Gcn4-evolution/README.md

 - Creates plots in **Supplemental Figure 21**
 - For War1 homologs (identified by the Y1000+ project), identify AD regions and create plot of conservation within AD.
 - AD is identified using a consensus approach (at least 3/5 AD predictors must predict the region as active).
 - Additionally, if there are multiple ADs per TF, we only include the last one, as this corresponds to the cerevisiae War1 AD.

 `Met4_search_analysis.ipynb`
 - Creates plots in **Supplemental Figure 21**
 - For Met4 homologs (identified by the Y1000+ project), identify AD regions and create plot of conservation within AD.
 - AD is identified using a consensus approach (at least 3/5 AD predictors must predict the region as active).
 - Additionally, if there are multiple ADs per TF, we only include the last one, as this corresponds to the cerevisiae Met4 AD.

+`Pdr1_search_analysis.ipynb`
+- Creates plots in **Supplemental Figure 21**
+- For Pdr1 homolog ADs (identified by Sanborn et. al 2021) create plot of conservation within AD.

 `SP_on_tree.ipynb`
 - Creates plots in **Supplemental Figure 15**
 - Creates a figure with the number of SP and TP motifs in the central AD (the region surrounding the WxxLF motif) on the gene tree.

 `tile_diversity.ipynb`
-- Creates plot in **Figure S3**
+- Creates plot in **Figure S22**
 - Calculates pairwise edit distance between all tiles and active tiles

 `Controls_oct024.ipynb`
-- Creates plots in **Figure S2**, **Figure S4**
+- Creates plots in **Figure S4**, **Figure S5**
 - Barplots for control sequences
 - Reproducibility analysis